Kobayakawa Takakage: Early life

-Mōri's Two Rivers

 After this the Kobayakawa clan was incorporated into the clans following the powerful Mōri clan of his father, Mōri Motonari.
 The Kobayakawa would become an important naval force under the direct control of his father.
 His older brother, the second son of Motonari was adopted into the Kikkawa clan and became Kikkawa Motoharu.
-They were both together pillars of the Mōri forces and were known as "Mōri's Two Rivers" (Mōri Ryōkawa, 毛利両川).
+They were both together pillars of the Mōri forces and were known as "Mōri's Two Rivers" (Mōri Ryōsen, 毛利両川).

 In 1555 at the Battle of Miyajima, Takakage led his naval forces under control of the Mōri clan and broke the naval blockade of the Ōuchi clan forces under the command of Sue Harukata.
 He sailed straight toward Miyao Castle in a feint, then retreated so he could be in a position to return the following day, his attack synchronized with the overland assault.
 At dawn, Takakage and his 1,500 troops landed before the small fortress, and the sound of shell trumpets signalled that all units were in position and the attack commenced.
 As Takakage's force rushed the front gate of Miyao Castle, Mōri and his troops hit the Ōuchi position from behind.
 Caught completely by surprise, many of the Ōuchi troops scattered in disarray.
 Hundreds tried to swim to the mainland and drowned in the attempt.
-Many more saw that defeat was inevitable and committed seppuku.
+Many more saw that defeat was inevitable and committed seppuku (honorable suicide).
 By 18 October 1555, resistance had ended at a cost of about 4,700 dead among the Ōuchi army.
 Sue Harukata escaped from the confines of Miyao Castle, but when he saw that escape from the island was not possible, he also committed suicide by seppuku.